Reprinted with permission of the author.

 period of what might be called primary cultural accumulation

 medieval and early modern

 eras).
 The conclusions will offer a summary balance of the

-of the different periods to the formation of attitudes and conditions
+of the different periods to the formation of attitudes and

-conducive to collaboration in the Nazi persecution and destruction of
+conducive to collaboration in the Nazi persecution and